Unhosted wallet verification

 }'

-If the transaction is approved, you will get the applicantKytTxnApproved webhook.
+If the message is approved, you will get the applicantKytTxnApproved webhook.
 For more information about the webhooks, see this article.

 {